 - UNHCR supports the development and implementation of the national refugee response strategy.
-Turkey's asylum framework provides a broad range of rights and entitlements including access to education, health care and social services for asylum-seekers and refugees.
-While refugees and asylum-seekers enjoy increased access to services provided through the public systems, the capacity of the existing infrastructure and personnel, including in hospitals and schools, is stretched.
-Support from the international community and development partners is required for the successful inclusion of refugees and asylum-seekers into national structures. - UNHCR advocates for refugees' and asylum-seekers' effective access to their rights through their increased inclusion in existing state systems, and in its role in coordinating the humanitarian community, encourages 3RP and other partners to continue support of the national systems.
+Turkey's legal framework for international and temporary protection provides refugees and asylum-seekers with a broad range of rights, including access to education, health care and social services.
+While refugees and asylum-seekers enjoy increased access to services provided through the public system, the capacity of the existing infrastructure and personnel, including in hospitals and schools, is stretched.
+Support by the international community is required to enable and sustain the successful inclusion of refugees and asylum-seekers into national systems and structures. - UNHCR advocates for the effective access by refugees and asylum-seekers to services through their increased inclusion in existing state systems and advocates for continued support of national systems to be able to respond to the needs of refugees.